Glossary

 Learn more

-Anchor-based detectors are a category of object detection models that are widely used in the field of computer vision.
-These models use predefined boxes, known as "anchors," to predict the locations and classes of objects within an image.
-Anchors serve as reference points, helping the model to generate proposals for potential objects.
-They are particularly useful for detecting objects of various sizes and shapes, making them a popular choice in many object detection architectures.
+Anchor-based detectors are a type of object detection model commonly used in computer vision.
+They utilize predefined boxes, known as "anchors," to predict the locations and classes of objects within an image.
+These anchors act as reference points, helping the model to generate proposals for potential objects.
+They are particularly effective for identifying objects of various sizes and shapes, making them a popular choice in many object detection architectures.

 How Anchor-Based Detectors Work

-Anchor-based detectors operate by utilizing a grid of anchor boxes with different scales and aspect ratios that slide across the image.
-Each anchor box is strategically positioned to cover a range of potential object sizes and shapes.
+Anchor-based detectors work by using a grid of anchor boxes with different scales and aspect ratios that slide across the image.
+These anchor boxes are strategically placed to cover a wide range of potential object sizes and shapes.
 During the training process, the model learns to classify each anchor box as either containing an object or just background.
 It also refines the position of these anchor boxes to accurately detect objects.
 This refinement involves adjusting the anchor box's dimensions and position to better match the ground truth bounding box of the object.
 The final output is a set of bounding boxes, each with a corresponding class label and confidence score, indicating the likelihood of an object being present.

 Key Features and Advantages